Cristina-Pat/address-book/docs/domain-models-test-plan.md

  1.1 - name can't be null, empty or whitespace, and it has more than 3 characters,\
  1.2 - phone number has 11 numbers\
  1.3 - email address has a correct format.\
-*Test 2* -  When a contact is added the contacts list contains that contact's details.
+*Test 2* -  When a contact is added to the address book, the contacts list contains that contact's details.

 **US2**\
 As an Address Book app user, I want to be able to search by a name, so that I can view the contact details associated with this name.
+**Tests**
+*Test 1* - When a name is provided, that contact's details are displayed.

 **US3**\
 As an Address Book app user, I want to be able to remove a contact, so that I can maintain my record clean and updated.